cscorley/dissertation/chapters/4_proposed/2_dit.md

 The document extraction process for the changesets remains the same as covered in Section \ref{flt-approach}.
 The document extraction process for the developer corpus is straightforward.
-Each developer will have their own document consisting of each changeset they have committed to the source code repository.
-That is, a developer document will be constructed only by word they have changed.
-There may be weighting schemes to this, such as only considering words which they have added or removed, while ignoring context words.
+Following @Matter-etal_2009, each developer will have their own document consisting of each changeset they have committed to the source code repository.
+That is, a developer document will be constructed only by words they have changed.
+There may be weighting schemes to this [@Shokripour-etal_2013], such as only considering words which they have added or removed, while ignoring context words.

 The right side of Figure \ref{fig:changeset-flt} illustrates the retrieval process.
 The key intuition to our methodology is that a topic model such as LDA